dinidusrinimesha/dinidusrinimesha/README.md

 ---

-## 💼 Experience
-**Software Developer (Trainee)** — *OpenArc System Management*
-- Contributed to the Conversion Project migrating VBA application to Laravel.
-- Maintaining and enhancing the in-house employee management system (myTrack) with MySQL.
-- Built CRUD workflows, authentication flows, and UI components using HTML/CSS/JS and Laravel back-end logic.

----

 ## 🎓 Education
 **Bachelor of Information Technology (BIT)** — *UCSC (University of Colombo School of Computing)* — Undergraduate **Industrial Diploma in Software Development (IDSD)** — *OpenArc Campus* — Completed with the Distinction pass.

 ---